History of the Jews in Latvia: General history

 The ancient Latvian tribes had no connections with the Jews and their entrance was banned into Livonia.
+Nevertheless, occasional records attest to the presence of individual Jews: a 14th-century tombstone near Jelgava and a 1536 reference to a Jewish merchant named Jacob in Riga suggest limited activity, often by Jews with special privileges or ties to rulers of German lands, as Livonia was part of the Holy Roman Empire.

 Only after the Livonian War in the second half of the 16th century, when the lands of Latvia became the subject to Denmark, Poland and Lithuania, Jews began to arrive in the territory of Latvia.
 First was the Duchy of Courland, where there formed a Jewish community near modern day Piltene and Aizpute after 1570.
 In the 17th century large numbers of Jews arrived in the Duchy of Courland that was a vassal of the King of Poland.
 The Jews were entrusted with the offices of tax-collectors, money-changers and merchants.
-They facilitated Duke Jacob's (1610-1681) economic reforms.
+They facilitated Duke Jacob Ketler's (1610–1681) economic reforms.
 Attempts of the conservative landowners to banish the Jews failed.
 In 18th century, Duke Ernst Johann von Biron and his father Peter von Biron had a benevolent attitude toward the Jews.
 A great role in the modernization of Courland was achieved by finance assistant court Jew Aaron Levi Lipman (served until 1741), upon whose request many craftsmen, doctors and teachers of Jewish extraction came to Courland.
 They brought the idea of emancipation of the Jews - Haskalah, with them.
 Jews also took part in the building of the Duke's palaces in Rundāle and Jelgava.
 In 1793, the Jews in Jelgava expressed their gratitude to Duke Peter von Biron for the protection of Jews and religious tolerance.

-In the Eastern part of Latvia, Latgale, Jews came from the Ukraine, Belarus and Poland in the 17th and 18th centuries, of whom most belonged to the Polish culture of Yiddish.
-A large part of their community life was managed by the kakhal (self-government).
+In the Eastern part of Latvia, Latgale, Jews came from Ukraine, Belarus and Poland in the 17th and 18th centuries, of whom most belonged to the Polish culture of Yiddish.
+A large part of their community life was managed by the kahal (self-government).
 In the 17th and 18th centuries, Jews were not permitted to stay in Riga or Vidzeme.
 During the reign of Catherine II from 1766 onwards, Jewish merchants were allowed to stay in Riga for six months, provided they lived in a particular block of the city.
 In 1785, the Jews of Sloka were allowed a temporary stay in Riga for a longer period of time.